-Figure 4.4a • How your school's performance compares with similar schools in the United States in reading and mathematics in PISA 2009
+Figure 4.4a • How your school's performance compares with similar schools in the United States

 - Figure 4.4b maps reading results with science results for your school, compared with the group of similar schools. - Figure 4.4c maps mathematics results with science results for your school, compared with the group of similar schools.